Is it really possible to start a profitable business with little money?

 Local business website rental for example is a lucrative rental business opportunity.

-The important thing to keep in mind is that your website should be ranking enough that it attract leads to business owners.
+The important thing to keep in mind is that your website should be ranking enough that it attracts leads to business owners.

 If online marketing and SEO is your cup of tea, you may want to take a look at this lucrative business opportunity.